adamvallance/cellUview/README.md

 To run the tests, re-run ```build.sh``` as the unit tests are automatically run during building.

 ## GUI build
-To update the GUI, copy ONLY the gui.ui file generated in QTCreator into  main directory.
+To update the GUI, copy ONLY the gui.ui file generated in QTCreator into  main directory and run the build script with option -g.
-Then in a terminal enter
 ```
-bash rebuildGUI.sh
+bash build.sh -g
 ```
-before building the whole program as described above.
 Edits to connections and signals should be made inside src/gui.cpp